ngnk/Data-Analytics-for-CEE-F23/README.md

 # Data Analytics in the Study of Pavement Deterioration

 ## Overview
 This project analyzes and forecasts pavement deterioration using data analytics and machine learning models.
-The research was conducted as part of **CEE 4803: Data Analytics in Civil Engineering** and commissioned by the **Florida Department of Transportation (FDOT)**.
+The research was commissioned by the **Florida Department of Transportation (FDOT)**.
 The study integrates **pavement crack ratings, deterioration rates, and climate data** to optimize maintenance planning and resource allocation.

 ## Objectives
 - Develop a robust forecasting model for pavement conditions over a **5-year period**.